 Meta Programs are processes that operate at a metal level, which influence other lower mental levels (meta meaning ‘above’).
-They help you understand how you (and others) make sense of the world, and how you shape your values, beliefs and behaviors.
-The term meta programs comes from the world of NLP and is widely used in self development, coaching and counseling.
+They help you understand how you (and others) make sense of the world, and how you shape your values, beliefs and behaviours.
+The term meta-programs comes from the world of NLP and is widely used in self-development, coaching and counselling.

-Translated into every day language meta programs would be ‘thinking habits’.
-Depending on whom you asked there are almost 100 different meta programs which have been identified so far (according to L. Michael Hall).
+Translated into everyday language meta-programs would be ‘thinking habits’.
+Depending on whom you asked there are almost 100 different meta-programs that have been identified so far (according to L. Michael Hall).

 Does this count?
 Or not?

 This meta program is called Discounting versus Counting and looks at how you habitually look at what you have achieved.
 If you simply think about how you look back at today’s actions, are you noticing and counting the things you have done or rather discounting them by saying something like “ah, that’s nothing” or “that’s normal, everyone has to do this”.

 Many of you reading this use something to remind you to get things done.
 It’s usually in list form and states all the errands and things that still have to get done.
 This list might get updated with more things to do but those items that have been delivered or finished usually disappear without much celebration.
 You might, for a short moment, be relieved of having done something but then the focus is on “ok, what’s next?”

 If you suffer from overwhelm, truth is that you are probably sorting much more for the things that you haven’t done and discounting the things that you have.
 As a ‘human doing’ we have learnt from an early age that we are only ever as good as what we have done.
 This is a belief worth reconsidering and updating if you still fully stand behind it.